Start9Labs/documentation/source/user-manual/general/lan-setup/desktop.rst

   Trusted Embassy Local CA certificate

-16. Navigate to your desired browser to import this certificate and follow the steps for :ref:`supported browsers <browsers>`.
+11. Open to your favorite browser to import this certificate and follow the steps for :ref:`supported browsers <browsers>`.

 Windows
 -------

-1. In the Setup App, select your claimed Embassy to view the setup results.
-Navigate to the "Tor" menu item and copy the Tor address.
-It is safe to message this address to yourself so that you can paste it in a browser.
+1. Install `Bonjour Print Services <https://support.apple.com/kb/DL999>`_ on your Windows machine.
+This is necessary in order to visit .local addresses on Windows.

+1. Visit your Embassy at its Tor Address.

-2. Navigate to a :ref:`Tor enabled browser <connecting>`.
+2. Navigate to --> Embassy --> Connect Over LAN

-3. Your browser might display a warning screen.
-You can typically navigate to *Advanced > Accept the risk and continue*.

-4. Allow the page to load with your Tor address over HTTP.
-Using HTTPS is less performant and unnecessary because Tor v3 is self authenticating.

-5. Login to Ambassador UI with the master password you created in the Setup App.

-6. Navigate to the “Embassy” tab in the menu.

-7. Find the section entitled “Connect over LAN”.

 .. figure:: /_static/images/embassy_lan_setup.png
   :width: 90%